openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_offer`: CONDITIONAL.
 A JSON object with the Credential Offer parameters.
 MUST NOT be present when `credential_offer_uri` parameter is present.
 * `credential_offer_uri`: A URL using the `https` scheme referencing a resource containing a JSON object with the Credential Offer parameters.
 MUST NOT be present when `credential_offer` parameter is present.

-The Credential Issuer MAY render a QR code containing the Credential Offer that can be scanned by the user using a Wallet, or a deeplink that the user can click.
+The Credential Issuer MAY render a QR code containing the Credential Offer that can be scanned by the  User using a Wallet, or a deeplink that the  User can click.

 For security considerations, see (#credential-offer-security).